! BLACK FRIDAY - OFFER EXTENDED !

-The price includes removal of any vascular or benign lesion if there is enough time within the slot booked.
+The price includes removal of any vascular or benign lesion within the time booked.
 Prices start from just £75.

 Skin blemish removal is a safe, effective, and quick procedure that involves the removal or reduction of skin blemishes and lesions safely.
 It is performed by applying a small probe which directs a small current direct to the blemish/lesion that removes/treats and cauterises it.